Find your Best Card in 30 Seconds. Start Now

 Rejection Stories and Lessons

-Common rejection reasons include insufficient spend history with HDFC, income documentation issues, and credit score concerns.
-What doesn't work despite meeting criteria often relates to relationship depth with the bank.
+Common rejection reasons include insufficient spend history with HDFC, recent rejections at other banks, and credit score concerns.
+Meeting the income criteria does not guarantee approval.
+Relationship depth with the bank often matters more than raw numbers.

 SmartBuy Ecosystem: The Make-or-Break Factor